 If you work at a large agency or an in-house marketing team, chances are you and your teammates are sharing a single log-in (such as [email protected]) to access your Facebook Business Manager and Facebook Ads Manager account.

 Truth is, this poses some prominent dangers and makes your account extremely vulnerable for a potential takeover.
 Apart from the inconvenience, there are some more serious risks involved:

 The account can be easily hacked as having many users associated with the same account will prevent you from effectively using two-factor authentication;

 Your Ads account can be compromised, malicious accounts can run their own ads in the background and benefit from your budget without any suspicion from your side;

-Connecting your Facebook Page to third-party sources like Whatagraph is dependant on a single person.
+Connecting your Facebook Page to third-party sources like Whatagraph is dependent on a single person.

-Here at Whatagraph, we strongly recommend to grant permissions to Facebook Business Manager and Facebook Ads Manager through your own personal Facebook profile.
+Here at Whatagraph, we strongly recommend granting permissions to Facebook Business Manager and Facebook Ads Manager through your own personal Facebook profile.

 As well as being a safer alternative, which would minimize the risk of your account being hacked, it also proves to be a much more convenient way to manage your social profiles.

 Moreover, any team member who has access to the Facebook Business Manager account will be able to add Facebook pages as sources to Whatagraph.
 This way, if you'll have a source error or the person who initially added the source no longer works for you, you will be able to solve the issue yourself.